TOMYUE/BertResNet/README.md

 ## Usage

-Prerequisites: `python` 3.8 or later, install all the required pacakages `pip install -r requirements.txt`
+Prerequisites: `python` 3.8 or later, install all the required packages `pip install -r requirements.txt`

-Run each code cell to do the classification task.
+Run the model by simply running the `BertResNet.ipynb` notebook, which includes the dataset preprocess, model training, model validation, and model testing.
+Run each code cell to see the whole process.
+All the data is stored in the `data` directory, which has two separate subdirectory stores img and sentence.
+I have preprocessed the training data metadata into the `train.csv`, `val.csv`, `test.csv` to make the life of processing the dataset more feel at ease, just reading the csv is all you need.

-You can input only text, image, or both text and image in the `BertResNet` model, as the code below:
+In the model, you can input only text, image, or both text and image in the `BertResNet` model, as the code below:

 - Text:![image-20230708210401179](./README.assets/image-20230708210401179.png)